French Drain and Yard Drainage Guide for Builders

 A swale is a shallow, wide channel that directs surface water without pipe.
 Swales work well for moving water across a yard to a drainage outlet.
 They can be grassed (for a natural look) or lined with stone for higher flows.

 Design swales with a minimum 1 percent slope along their length.
 The cross-section should be broad and shallow (parabolic shape) rather than deep and narrow to prevent erosion.
+On steeper properties where the soil itself is unstable, you may need soil nail walls or MSE retaining structures before any drainage work can begin.

 Common Drainage Installation Mistakes